neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/09-smart-contract-apis.md

 }
 ```

-Then calling the generated helper method `createContractSmartContract` would result in an object with one property:
+The generated helper method `createContractSmartContract` will return an object with one property:

   - `balanceOf(value: AddressString): Promise<BigNumber>` - a method that returns a `Promise<BigNumber>` which resolves to the result of calling `balanceOf` on the smart contract with the provided `address`.